Raub, Pahang: History

 Communist threat in the 1940s in Raub resulted in the erection of new settlements.
 Among them are Cheroh (1948), Sang Lee (1948), Sungai Ruan (1948), Sungai Chetang (1948), Bukit Koman (1949), Sempalit (1950), Sungai Lui (1950), Tras (1950) and Sungai Klau (1960).

 There are a lot of British style buildings in Raub, especially along Mason Road (now known as Jalan Tengku Abdullah).
 Most of the buildings in Raub were built during the pre-World War II era.
 Some examples of the pre-war buildings in Raub are the old Police Station of Raub (built in 1906) and the Raub District Council Building.

 Economy

 After the gold mines were depleted, the main economic activity of Raub is agriculture.
 Main commodity crops in Raub are natural rubber, oil palm, cocoa and local fruits, like durians.
-Durians grown in Raub are probably the best in Malaysia.
-The town is styled as the "durian capital of Malaysia" attracting a steady stream of visitors, especially tourists from Singapore and China.
+The town, styled as the "durian capital of Malaysia", attracts a steady stream of visitors, especially tourists from Singapore and China.